alankang25/ReModEx/README.md

     After the report has been generated, click the [Download TSV] button to download the final TSV file which includes all files of interest.
     ![ENCODE downloading TSV](docs/ENCODE_3.png)

+    The ENCODE TSV can now be used as the input for the FRiP_filter.py script.

-2. Differential peak calling file
+### 2. Differential peak calling file

-    #Specify what columns are needed for the analysis (BAFdep and )
+    #Specify what columns are needed for the analysis (Significant loss of accessibility & LogFC)

 ## Pipeline